 Then, I have a checklist of all the places I review every day: email, Slack, Threads, and a bunch of bookmarked internal documents so that I don’t miss a thing.

 I check my calendar and make sure I’m ready for any meetings and syncs that day.
 For bigger meetings, such as a performance review, I’m sure to have a reminder set days or even weeks in advance in Asana.

 All of these practices give me a clear idea of what today will look like.
 Once I know what to expect, I’m ready to dive in.

 To make sure I don’t miss any important conversations I should be aware of, I set up notifications to let me know when someone makes a change to a specific document, when someone comments in certain Slack channels, and when new updates are shared in key Threads forums.

-Prioritisation hasn’t always come naturally to me.
-There are often tasks with a similar level of urgency, and picking and choosing which feels more important/urgent isn’t always easy.
+Prioritization hasn’t always come naturally to me.
+There are often tasks with a similar level of urgency, and picking and choosing which feels more important or urgent isn't always easy.
 There can be feelings of guilt for not doing something that you’d planned or committed to, and that cognitive friction just adds to the challenge.

-I’ve found that the best way to really honour prioritisation is to consider the impact of not doing that work.
+I’ve found that the best way to really honor prioritization is to consider the impact of not doing that work.
 Would it matter?

-If honouring the true prioritisation means that I have to delay another commitment, I’ve learned that the best way forward is to communicate to the other stakeholders as quickly as possible, to ask for help, or to delegate.
+If honoring the true prioritization means that I have to delay another commitment, I’ve learned that the best way forward is to communicate to the other stakeholders as quickly as possible, to ask for help, or to delegate.

 Some projects, such as launching a new feature, can be divided into subtasks and milestones.
 When doing this, it’s usually quite clear which order things need to be done in, and I’ll add a due date for each task/milestone.